How Often Do People Go To Jail for DUI in Minneapolis, MN?

 A work permit is never guaranteed in a DWI case.
 While the court has the power to deny your request, our firm could help you secure the work permit license you need to maintain your employment.

 There are also collateral consequences to think about.
 Collateral consequences is the term used for those consequences that occur outside of formal criminal penalties.
 While these consequences are not handed down by a judge, their impact is real.

 One of the primary collateral consequences related to a DWI conviction is the harmful effect it can have on your employment.
 Employers in Minneapolis have the right to discriminate based on your criminal history.
 Unless you have a contract that protects you from being terminated, you could lose your job following a driving while impaired arrest.
 Your record could also impact your ability to find employment in the future.
 Prospective employers rely on criminal background checks when evaluating potential hires.
 Many people miss out on job opportunities when they have a DWI on their record.

 Your conviction could also have a negative impact on your housing options.
 Just like with an employer, a prospective landlord could reject a rental application based on your criminal record.
 This is most common with felony DWI convictions.

-If your line of work requires professional licensing, a DWI conviction could also cause further problems for you.
+If your line of work requires professional licensing, a driving while impaired conviction could also cause further problems for you.
 Every licensing body is different, so a conviction for DWI could impact some professions more than others.
 While most professional licensing organizations will not typically revoke a license for a misdemeanor conviction, felony DWIs are often a different story.